-The cost to file a Justice Court suit is \$31.00 per case filed with an additional service fee.
+The cost to file a Small Claims suit is \$31.00 per case filed with an additional service fee.
 If the defendant resides in Walker County the service fee is \$100.00 per defendant.
-If the defendant resides outside of Walker County, the plaintiff must obtain service information from the county in which the defendant will be served.
+If the defendant resides outside the county of Walker the plaintiff must obtain service fee information from the county in which the defendant will be served.